AbdullahMufti/BulkyPixels/src/content/blog/_index.md

 ---
-title: "Blog Posts"
+title: "Projects and Portfolio"
-meta_title: ""
+meta_title: "what we do?"
-description: "this is meta description"
+description: "All Projects and Portfolio are here"
 ---